thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack::

 Open a new message compose window replying to a given message.
 If the provided ComposeDetails object does not provide ``body``, ``plainTextBody`` or ``isPlainText``, the default compose format of the used/default identity is used.
-The :ref:`accounts_api` API can be used to get the used/default identity and its default compose format.
+The :ref:`accounts_api` can be used to get the used/default identity and its default compose format.

 .. api-header::
    :label: Parameters